vyq/accelerated-c-plus-plus/README.md

 # to-do

 - Read page 144 exercise 5-7 of Accelerated C++
-- Read page 54 section 2.4.2 of The C++ Programming Language
+- Read page 59 chapter 3 of The C++ Programming Language